-The EAS related professional services market will continue to grow at approximately 30% per annum for the next two years, though rates may subsequently decline.
-The majority of organizations surveyed by INPUT in the U.S. are either replacing, or planning to replace, their enterprise application solution over the next two years.
+The EAS related professional services market will continue to grow at rates in excess of 20% per annum for the next two years, though rates may subsequently decline.
+The majority of organisations surveyed by INPUT in the U.K. are either replacing, or planning to replace, their enterprise application solution over the next two years.